DataDog/integrations-core/openstack_controller/README.md

        path: "<LOG_FILE_PATH>"
        source: openstack

-    Change the `path` and `service` parameter values and configure them for your environment.
+    Change the `path` parameter value and configure them for your environment.
 See the [sample openstack_controller.d/conf.yaml][7] for all available configuration options.

 ### Validation